-The fourth quarter of 2016 saw the confirmation of the discovery of two, new and geologically distinct, mineral discoveries in the Pillar East Zone of the PIL Property: Copper Cliff - an alkalic porphyry copper-silver system where sampling returned up to 25m @ 1.04% copper and 23.9g/t silver and an Epithermal Gold-Silver quartz system which returned up to 2.88g/t gold and 69.7g/t silver with significant amounts of lead and zinc.
+The fourth quarter of 2016 saw the confirmation of the discovery of two new and geologically distinct mineral discoveries in the Pillar East Zone of the PIL Property: Copper Cliff - an alkalic porphyry copper-silver system where sampling returned up to 25m @ 1.04% copper and 23.9g/t silver and an Epithermal Gold-Silver quartz system which returned up to 2.88g/t gold and 69.7g/t silver with significant amounts of lead and zinc.
+(Reference: NR06-16 dated October 25, 2016).